-- The Trust Whistleblowing policy. - o Statutory Guidance Allegations of Abuse made against Teachers & other Staff (sec.
+- o The Trust Whistleblowing policy. - Statutory Guidance Allegations made against Teachers (including supply teachers) & other staff, volunteers and contractors (sec.
 4 KCSiE). - o Contact details of the Chair of Governors and LADO. - The Trust Code of Conduct policy

 All staff are made aware of their responsibilities and procedure to follow in the strictest confidence.
 However, it must be appreciated that in the case of a Whistle Blowing situation, an investigation process may reveal the source of the information and a statement by the referrer might be required.